 Fortunately, migrating your site isn’t as complex as you might imagine.
-It can take a few hours, but the process is relatively straightforward, Plus, if you choose a web host that offers better performance and more features, the effort will be well worth it.
+Learning how to move a WordPress site to a new host might take a few hours, but the process is relatively straightforward.
+Plus, if you choose a web host that offers fast WordPress hosting and more features, the effort to migrate a WordPress site will be well worth it.

 In this article, we’ll teach you the best way to migrate a WordPress website, step by step.
 Then we’ll introduce you to some WordPress migration tools you can use to simplify the process.
 Let’s get moving!

 Should I Migrate My WordPress Site Manually or Automatically?

 Migrating a WordPress website isn’t hard.
 However, if you want to do so manually, you’ll need to be comfortable using File Transfer Protocol (FTP), accessing databases, and modifying files on your old site’s back end.

 Those processes sound complex, but they’re simple enough if you follow a clear tutorial.
 However, if you’d rather try a simpler approach, you can always use a WordPress migration tool or plugin.
 There are several options, and we’ll introduce you to some of our top picks later on.

 Keep in mind that large websites can be more prone to errors when using migration plugins.
 In those cases, manual migration is the better approach.
 If you follow the instructions carefully, you shouldn’t encounter any problems.

 Finally, it’s worth noting that some web hosts offer free migration services to new subscribers.
 You can also hire a third-party service to help you move your site, although that can be a pricey solution (and you’d need to make sure you choose a company with a sterling reputation).

 - Move WordPress Site to a New Domain